JamesWWilson/JamesWWilson.github.io/_posts/2020-12-03-Jeopardy-Contestants-Case-Study-Pt-1.md

 categories: Workshop Python Jeopardy
 ---

-*This is a two part workshop for DataFest 2020 competitors on how to organize a basic data analytics project with Python.*
+*This is a two part workshop for UCLA DataFest competitors on how to organize a data analytics project with Python.*

 <div style="text-align: center"><img src="/assets/jeopardy_images/jeopardy_pic.jpg"
 height="90%" width="90%" /></div>